wp-plugins/itro-popup/readme.txt

 no screenshot avaliable

 == Changelog ==
+= 3.5.1 =
+Popup can be rendered unlockable.
+Added time delay before popup will be displayed.
+If countdown is hidden it run anyway.

 = 3.5 =
 WP editor visualization bug fixed.
 Better visualization for countdown and close cross.
 UI more friendly.